mcdu/http-server/README.md

 If the file doesn’t exist, the server returns a 404 Not Found HTTP error response.
 If the file exists but doesn't end with ".htm" or "html", then it responds with 403 Forbidden.

-TIP: If you are running the server locally, then you can use the special hostname "localhost" to refer to your own machine, as in: "http://localhost:8000/mypage.html".
+Tip: If you are running the server locally, then you can use the "localhost" hostname, as in: "http://localhost:8000/mypage.html".